N-Step Main module

 CV-driven chord changes

-The technique shown above is possibly the most useful way of creating chord progressions but there’s another option…
+The technique shown above is often the easiest way to create chord progressions but there’s another option…

 The Chord Prog 2 patch sounds exactly like Chord Prog 1.